balusena/kubernetes-for-devops/18-Kubernetes Jobs and CronJobs/Kubernetes Jobs and CronJobs.md

 	}
 }
 ```
-4.**Check Users and Roles:** To see the list of users and their roles, you can run:
+4.**Check Users and Roles:** To see the list of users and their roles, you can run.

 **Note:**This will list all users in the admin database along with their roles.
 ```